 How It Works

-The approach to teaching social action we are advocating for is an experiential learning model where students develop and launch policy-change campaigns of their choosing during the semester the course is taught.
-The student campaigns seek to change a rule, regulation, norm, or practice of an institution, whether on campus or in the community.
+The approach to teaching social action we are advocating for is an experiential learning model where students develop and launch policy-change campaigns of their choosing as part of a course.
+The student campaigns seek to change a policy (i.e., a rule, law, regulation, norm, or practice of an institution) on campus or in the community.

 There are several key components of the social action model.
 First, students do social action rather than just learn about it.
 In a traditional course, students read about theories of social change, analyze social problems, read about campaigns, develop an abstract understanding of concepts, all with the professor being the “sage on the stage”.